fbeilstein/algorithms/how_to_solve.md

 8. Best matching (if you need to find a tuple or tripple of certain elements that maximize or minimize certain condition)
    - Suppose you know that one of these elements should definitely be X, can you find its mates?
    - Suppose you iterate over all possible combinations, can you reject at least some of them immediately?
+9. Generation vs Calculation.
+   - If you need a_n, but can't find a closed form, try generating all a's.